Kieron Freeman

-Kieron Samuel Freeman (born 21 March 1992) is a professional footballer who plays as a right-back for club Hednesford Town.
+Kieron Samuel Freeman (born 21 March 1992) is a professional footballer who plays as a right-back for club Bromsgrove Sporting.
 Born in England, he represented the Wales national team.

 Starting his career at Nottingham Forest, he then moved to local rivals Derby County for an undisclosed fee.
 Having played on loan for Mansfield Town and had three separate loan spells at Notts County, he is the youngest player to have played for all three professional Nottinghamshire clubs, and is the first to play for each of the three in consecutive competitive games.
 He has also spent time on loan at Portsmouth.
 Freeman has represented Wales at under-17, under-19 and under-21 level.